wo80/Triangle/README.md

 ##License.

 The patch files are released to the public domain without any special license.
-Note, however, that the original code and produced binaries will stay under the license/copyright the orignal authors intended.
+Note, however, that the original code and produced binaries will stay under the license/copyright the original authors intended.
 Particularly, make sure to have a look at the README included in the Triangle archive.